Not if, but when.

 The Eastern PA Conference Disaster Response Ministry is seeking volunteers to sew and donate suitable protective masks for children and adults in vulnerable, urban communities during the COVID-19 pandemic… Read more

 Six barrels with 50-gallons each of donated hand sanitizer are now ready and waiting for churches to “come and get it” at the Eastern PA Conference’s four Camp & Retreat Centers and at two local churches in Philadelphia and Allentown… Read more

-Eastern PA Conference’s Disaster Response Ministry also has donated, washable cloth face coverings from FEMA to help churches ensure safety during worship and activities.
+Eastern PA Conference’s Disaster Response Ministry has washable cloth face coverings available from FEMA to help churches ensure safety during worship and activities.
 The adult-sized masks are 100% cotton, and contain silver and copper to help prevent the growth of viruses and germs.
 Churches wanting masks can request them using the following form.
+Request Face Masks

 Disaster and Crisis Prevention for Churches

 The U.S. Department of Homeland Security (DHS) provides this Houses of Worship Security Self-Assessment Tool.
 Prepared by the DHS Cybersecurity and Infrastructure Security Agency (CISA), it is a security planning resource useful for church facilities.
 This tool along with other faith-based resources are located on the Faith Based Organization-Houses of Worship (FBO-HOW) resource page, which includes assessments, trainings, planning, exercises, and other materials focused on the mitigation of a wide range of manmade threats (e.g., bombing, active shooter, vehicle ramming) that could be used against the FBO-HOW community.
 Learn More

 Not if, but when – A crisis can happen anytime, anywhere.
 It is therefore important to have an action plan in place before a crisis happens.
 The time to begin planning and practicing for a crisis is before it happens, before the emotion, stress, and tension of the event strike.